 Like adults, children can get stressed, unhappy, worried, anxious and depressed.
 Sometimes these emotions last for a day or two.
 But, if these feelings persist for weeks or months and get in the way of a child’s enjoyment in life, it is a sign that they may need to visit a therapist.

-Whether you, a teacher or somebody close to your child feels it is time to talk with a therapist or a counselor about an issue or concern, choose Family Life Psychology in Edmonton, Alberta.
-When your child is having trouble focusing on homework and school, is sad or anxious or is not adjusting to a recent transition, the therapists and counselors at Family Psychology in Edmonton, AB are professionally licensed and have years of experience in the field.
+Whether you, a teacher or somebody close to your child feels it is time to talk with a therapist or a counsellor about an issue or concern, choose Family Life Psychology in Edmonton, Alberta.
+When your child is having trouble focusing on homework and school, is sad or anxious or is not adjusting to a recent transition, the therapists and counsellors at Family Life Psychology are professionally licensed and have years of experience in the field.

 Adults like to think of childhood as a carefree time with no worries and days filled with play, laughter and contentment.
 Unfortunately, that is not true for all kids.
 Children are susceptible to the same emotional health issues and mood disorders that adults are.
 It is estimated that one out of five children and adolescents may have a mental disorder that needs to be treated.
 About one in 10 children has a serious emotional disturbance.

 Therapy and counseling can help with many of these issues.
 Therapy can help children and adolescents who have problems, such as anxiety, depression, bipolar disorder, Attention Deficit Hyperactivity Disorder, conduct disorder and many other problems.

 If your child or adolescent is showing the following signs, it is important to make an appointment with a therapist or counselor.
 Therapy can be very helpful to children and adolescents, especially if a problem is identified before it becomes worse.

 Play is essential to human growth, development, learning, and cultivating relationships.
 Play is our first language.
 Just as adults use words to communicate, children use play.
 When playing, we express thoughts and feelings that might otherwise remain hidden.